EnhancedAthlete/bbPress-Invision-v4-Converter/README.md

 ## TODO

-* Users: meta-data (social accounts...).
+* Users: meta-data (social accounts...), old user profile URL redirects*.
-* Forums: titles, descriptions.
-* Topics: unapproving reasons
+* Topics: unapproving reasons.
-* Favorites
+* Favorites.
-* Subscriptions
+* Subscriptions.
 * Redirection: urls with trailing slashes don't redirect, .jpg doesn't redirect.
-* Images/Attachments import config UI.

-Forums reset doesn't work... i.e. media files remain and redirects remain.
+* Forums reset:(media files remain and redirects remain).

+.
 Redirects can be deleted in a single click.
 Imported attachments are marked `_bbp_attachment`.
+No action seems to be called during the bbPress reset function.

 Use wp-cli to text search for hyperlinks and see if there are any weird ones remaining (see `convert_link...` tables).